-As federal loans are the main resource offered to DUSON students, the FAFSA is the primary application requirement for financial aid and the federal EFC is the basis for determining financial need.
+As federal loans are the main resource offered to DUSON students, the FAFSA is the only application requirement for financial aid and the federal EFC is the basis for determining financial need.
 The Duke School Code is 002920.
-The federal government now requires the use of prior-prior-year financial information, so the 2019 federal tax information should be used to complete the 2021-22 FAFSA.
+The federal government now requires the use of prior-prior-year financial information, so the 2020 federal tax information should be used to complete the 2022-23 FAFSA.

-A DUSON financial aid survey is also required for newly admitted degree-seeking graduate students to be considered for need-based scholarship and assists us in collecting additional information regarding the student, including outside resources received and any special circumstances.
-A CSS Profile is required for ABSN students wishing to be considered for need-based scholarship, as are relevant student/spouse/parent 2019 federal tax documents.
+A CSS Profile is required for ABSN students wishing to be considered for need-based scholarship, as are relevant student/spouse/parent 2020 federal tax documents.
 All required tax documents should be submitted through the College Board's IDOC service.
-Students may opt out of need based scholarship consideration at any time by sending an email to the financial aid office at SON\finaid@dm.duke.edu.
+Students may opt out of need based scholarship consideration at any time by sending an email to the financial aid office at SON finaid@dm.duke.edu.
 For students who wish to take out federal loans ONLY, and not be considered for need-based scholarship funding, only need to complete the FAFSA.

-Form links and deadlines are posted on the Financial Aid section of the School of Nursing website.
+Application links and deadlines are posted on the Financial Aid section of the School of Nursing website.
 In addition, deadlines are communicated to new ABSN students through a Financial Aid webinar and by email.